31. Central America part 1 – 2013

 Los Angeles Cloud Forest – Villa Blanca

-On February 1, on a cold day at the Newark airport (NJ), we embarked on our adventure.
-We landed in San Jose, Costa Rica and were spirited away by our driver to Villa Blanca in the cloud forest for 4 nights.
-It was a perfect place to start.
+Villa Blanca in the cloud forest was a perfect place to start our Costa Rica.
 The lodge, only 1½-hour drive from San Jose, is at the top of a hill.
 It was clear when we arrived, and we could see the beautiful valley surrounding the resort.
+But by evening the mist rolled in and it was beautiful as well.
+It was chilly – about 60 degrees when misty and a bit warmer when sunny.

 The main house has many charming sitting areas, both downstairs and upstairs, a theater for airing movies and an open-air dining room.
 Our cabin, with a fireplace, two rocking chairs and a patio with table and chairs, was a delight.

 We spent most of our four days on the grounds of the resort; walking the trails and watching the hummingbirds at the feeders.